dy/templize/README.md

 </script>
 ```

-_Templize_ also covers [spec surface](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md#32-template-parts-and-custom-template-process-callback) and can be used as _Template Instance_:
+_Templize_ also can be used as _Template Instance_ from the [spec]([spec surface](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md#32-template-parts-and-custom-template-process-callback)):

 ```js
 import { TemplateInstance, NodeTemplatePart, AttributeTemplatePart } from './templize.js'